SoulPiercer/Harvard_CS109x/kNN.md

 Y = f(x) + ℰ
 ⊽ᵢ = F(xᵢ₁, ..., Xᵢₐ)

-inference problems, try to obtain F, our estimate of f vs. prediction problems,
+inference problems, try to obtain F, our estimate of f vs. prediction problems, try to make predictions as closs to the observed values as possible.

+Sigma Notation

+Formula for Sample Mean